kchu25/EntroPlots.jl/README.md

 ![pfm](demo/no_margin.png)

-### Save the PWMs
+### Saving PWM Plots
 To save your plot, use `save_logoplot(pfm, background, save_name)`.
 For example:
 ```
 save_logoplot(pfm, background, "tmp/logo.png")
 ```
-You can also omit the background argument to use the default uniform background:
+If you want to use the default uniform background:
 ```
 save_logoplot(pfm, "tmp/logo.png")
 ```
 By default, this assumes `[0.25, 0.25, 0.25, 0.25]` as the background probabilities.

-## Plot your PWM with highlighted regions
-Sometimes, you may want to highlight specific columns in your PWM—such as known transcription factor binding sites within a longer sequence (e.g. see figure 4 in this [paper](https://academic.oup.com/bioinformatics/article/39/6/btad378/7192989)).
-To do so, provide a vector of `UnitRange{Int}` that specifies the regions of interest.
-For example:
+# Advanced Features
+## Highlighting Regions
+You can highlight specific regions of a PWM using ranges:

 ```
 highlighted_regions1=[4:8]